jellyfin/jellyfin-mpv-shim/README.md

 7. You should now be able to run the program with `./run.py` or `./run-desktop.py`.

 ## Linux Installation

+You can [install the software from flathub](https://flathub.org/apps/details/com.github.iwalton3.jellyfin-mpv-shim).
+The pip installation is less integrated but takes up less space if you're not already using flatpak.

 If you are on Linux, you can install via pip.
 You'll need [libmpv1](https://github.com/Kagami/mpv.js/blob/master/README.md#get-libmpv) or `mpv` installed.
 ```bash